xxl4/me/source/_posts/IT-security-2024-09-24.md

 **HSBC Tests Post-Quantum VPN Tunnel for Digital Ledgers**

-**London, March 8, 2023** - HSBC, one of the world's largest banking and financial services organizations, has successfully tested a post-quantum virtual private network (VPN) tunnel for secure communication between digital ledgers.
-This groundbreaking initiative marks a significant step towards safeguarding financial transactions and sensitive data from the threat of quantum computing.
+**London, United Kingdom** - HSBC has successfully tested a post-quantum virtual private network (VPN) tunnel for its digital ledgers, marking a significant step in enhancing the security of financial transactions against future threats.

-Quantum computing, with its immense computational power, poses a potential risk to current encryption standards, including those used in VPNs.
-Post-quantum cryptography (PQC) is a field of cryptography that addresses this challenge by developing new algorithms resistant to quantum attacks.
+**What is Post-Quantum Cryptography?**

-HSBC's test involved the deployment of a PQC-based VPN tunnel connecting two digital ledgers.
-The tunnel utilized algorithms from the National Institute of Standards and Technology (NIST), which have been shortlisted for standardization.
+Post-quantum cryptography (PQC) refers to cryptographic algorithms that are designed to withstand attacks from quantum computers.
+Quantum computers have the potential to break widely used encryption algorithms, such as RSA and elliptic curve cryptography (ECC).

-The successful test demonstrated the feasibility of using PQC to protect digital ledgers from post-quantum threats.
-This is crucial for the future of finance, where digital ledgers play a central role in areas such as cross-border payments, trade finance, and asset management.
+**HSBC's Post-Quantum VPN Tunnel**

-"We believe that post-quantum cryptography is essential for the long-term security of our digital operations," said Chris Jones, Head of Digital Ledgers at HSBC.
-"This test marks a key milestone in our efforts to mitigate the risks of quantum computing and ensure the continued integrity of our customers' financial data."
+HSBC's post-quantum VPN tunnel utilizes "Kyber," an algorithm developed by the National Institute of Standards and Technology (NIST), to protect the confidentiality of data transmitted over the network.
+The VPN tunnel establishes a secure connection between different parts of HSBC's digital ledger system, allowing for the safe exchange of sensitive information.

-HSBC plans to continue investing in PQC research and development, collaborating with industry partners and academia to advance the adoption of PQC-based solutions.
-By staying at the forefront of cryptographic advancements, HSBC aims to maintain its position as a trusted custodian of its customers' assets in the quantum era.
+**Significance of the Test**

-**About HSBC**
+The successful test demonstrates the potential of PQC to protect financial data from future quantum computing threats.
+By incorporating PQC into its digital ledgers, HSBC is proactive in addressing the evolving cybersecurity landscape and ensuring the long-term resilience of its systems.

-HSBC is one of the world's largest banking and financial services organizations, serving over 40 million customers worldwide through its global network of 60 markets.
-HSBC provides a comprehensive range of financial services, including retail banking, commercial banking, wealth management, and global banking and markets.
+**Quotes**

-For further information, please contact:
+* "We are committed to exploring innovative technologies that will safeguard our customers' data and protect our business operations," said Richard Browne, Chief Privacy and Security Officer for HSBC.
+"Post-quantum cryptography is an essential part of our strategy to stay ahead of potential risks."

-HSBC Media Relations
+* "The successful test of the post-quantum VPN tunnel is a testament to the hard work and dedication of our team," said David Smith, Head of Technology Research for HSBC.
+"This is a significant milestone in our ongoing efforts to enhance the security of our digital ledgers."

-+44 (0)20 7992 1396
+**Conclusion**

-media@hsbc.com
+HSBC's successful post-quantum VPN tunnel test underscores the importance of adopting PQC to prepare for the potential disruptive impact of quantum computing on cybersecurity.
+As the financial industry continues to evolve, HSBC remains committed to leveraging cutting-edge technologies to protect customer data and maintain the integrity of its operations.

 ## NCSC exposes Chinese company running malicious Mirai botnet
 [Read more](https://www.computerweekly.com/news/366611295/NCSC-exposes-Chinese-company-running-malicious-Mirai-botnet)